 5. You can even choose whether you would like your plan to include suggested snacks.

-6. Lastly, for premium users, you can select the calorie range you would like your daily meals to fall between.
+6. Lastly, you can select the calorie range you would like your daily meals to fall between.

 Once you make your selections, your meal plan is merely a click away.

 Once your meal plan is generated, you’ll get all the info you need to put your plan into action.